WP editor backups

 Another thing you might try is clicking through on the notice to see if you can identify the difference between the copy that WP has saved in the browser and what's on the server.
 This might help provide a hint as to why this is happening.

-#4 Updated by Gina Cherry about 2 years ago
+#4 Updated by Gina Cherry over 2 years ago

 Yes, that is the web site.
 As I mentioned, I've seen this issue on all content on the site.
 I've tried updating multiple random events, all with the same result.
 I also saw this on a draft blog post that I'm working on: https://bmcccetls.commons.gc.cuny.edu/?p=3306&preview=true.
 The content for the post was not copied and pasted into the browser (at least not by me); it was generated through a Gravity Forms submission.